frconor-ebook/meditations/_posts/2025-03-17-the-grandmother.md

 The comment that Don Joaquin said was, *La Abuela nunca me falla*.
 The Grandmother never lets me down.
 Lo and behold, there the glasses had appeared.
 Don Javier was obviously enjoying himself telling the story at the expense of Don Joaquin.

-But of course, at the bottom of the story, there was this profound devotion to the Grandmother---for all the little things of each day that can go wrong, the little thing that we laugh at, the little thing we can\'t find, the thing we want to click in this particular moment, and maybe it doesn\'t.
+But of course, at the bottom of the story, there was this profound devotion to the Grandmother---for all the little things of each day that can go wrong, the little thing that we've lost, the little thing we can\'t find, the thing we want to click in this particular moment and maybe it doesn\'t.

 Like all grandparents, she\'s a bit in the background.
 Often, grandparents will give their grandchildren little things that their own parents won\'t give them.
 Their hearts are moved in a special way, they have a special sensitivity, they understand their grandchildren a little more, they want to reach out to them, they have a little more time for their grandchildren perhaps, than others, because they\'re not short of time, etc.